ziroc/xpz-wiki/README.md

 # xpz-wiki
 Wiki type of front-end for the X-Piratez Bootypedia.

-Here you can find the latest build usually:
+You can find the latest build deployed here:
 [https://xpz-wiki.avtolik.net](https://xpz-wiki.avtolik.net)